 First, never buy seeds or soil — those are two things worth splurging for from a reputable supplier.
 You never truly know the origin of the seeds and soil you find at the dollar store, whether they’re actually organic or even contaminated, and how the seeds have been stored.
 Seeds and soil are the foundation of your whole garden, so know your sources.

 Second, don’t bother buying gardening gloves from the dollar store.
-I’ve worn through countless pairs of cheap gloves, sometimes several a season, and in the end it just makes more sense to invest in a good, sturdy pair that will last you many years.
-In a pinch they’ll work, but think of them as disposables so you won’t be disappointed when you blow a hole through the fingers.
-(I also rarely wear gloves when I’m gardening, and never when I’m seed starting.
-I like the feeling of the soil between my hands — not to mention the smell — and my gloves only go on for heavy lifting, picking, or shoveling.)
+I’ve worn through countless pairs of cheap gloves, sometimes several a season, and in the end it just makes more sense to invest in a good, sturdy pair that will last a long time.
+(I’ve been using these same gloves for years.)
+In a pinch the cheapies will work, but think of them as disposables so you won’t be disappointed when you blow a hole through the fingers.
+(I also rarely wear gloves for everyday gardening tasks, and never when I’m seed starting.
+I like the feeling of the soil between my hands — not to mention the smell — and my gloves only go on for heavy weeding, lifting, picking, or shoveling.)

 Along the same lines, don’t buy pruners, trowels, or other small tools because they seem like such a good bargain.
 They’re not as sharp or durable as heftier tools from reliable brands, and you’ll end up replacing them sooner than you think.
 (Though to be fair, I do have a dollar-store trowel that’s been with me since I started gardening a few years ago, but only because it’s a backup that gets used once a year to stir up soft, fluffy potting soil.)
 There is nothing more frustrating than a tool that doesn’t perform or breaks in the middle of a job — I’ve been there.

-That said, here are the things you should buy from the dollar store, and with proper care and storage, they’ll last a few seasons.
+That said, here are the things you should buy from the dollar store, and with proper care and storage, they’ll last several seasons.

 Wash bin.
 This multipurpose tub works well for mixing soil (especially if you’re making your own), moving compost, bottom-watering small pots, and transporting other supplies to and from your potting bench.
 Together with a roll of plastic cling wrap (just cover the top and poke a few holes in the plastic), you can make a mini greenhouse for starting seeds in a warm environment without the need for heating mats.